Zhiyee20/web-based-clothing-commerce-system/ARCHITECTURE.md

 ## Design Rationale
 - Separation of concerns: PHP handles business logic; Python handles AI tasks
 - Scalability: AI components can be scaled independently
-- Maintainability: Clear module boundaries reduce system coupling
+- Maintainability: Clear module boundaries reduce system dependencies
 - Security awareness: Sensitive data is never committed to the repository

 ---

 ## Summary
-This architecture enables a robust and extensible e-commerce platform by combining a stable web backend with advanced AI capabilities.
+This architecture enables a robust and extensible e-commerce platform by combining a stable web backend with AI capabilities.
 The modular design supports future enhancements such as improved recommendation models, additional AI services, or external integrations without major system restructuring.